CDU-HIT238/slides/week1/index.md

 * Native applications

 Note:
 There are different types of mobile applications depending on how they are developed.
-They fall into 3 or 4 broad categories depending on how they are developed
+They fall into 3 or 4 broad categories depending on how they are developed.
+We'll look at each of these one by one.